cyverse-archive/metadactyl-clj/README.markdown

 #### Searching for Analyses

-Secured Endpoint: GET /secured/search-analyses/{search-term}
+Secured Endpoint: GET /secured/search-analyses

-This service allows users to search for analyses based on a part of the analysis name.
+This service allows users to search for analyses based on a part of the analysis name or description.
 The response body is in the following format:

 ```json
 {